glicol/glicol-js-org/src/md/introduction.md

 ### Advantages

-- A super light-weight package (Glicol.js is 2MB whereas Tone.js is 11MB).
+- A super light-weight package (Glicol.js is 2.2MB and 1.4MB in the next version whereas Tone.js is 5.4 MB).

 - Ceiling-level audio performance in browsers: do any heavy stuff on main thread without influencing the audio; no garbage-collection in audio thread; no memory leaking.